agherzan/andrei.gherzan.com/cv.md

 ---
 ## Summary

-Senior software engineer with strength in embedded software architecture and development along with consistent experience in automotive industry and open-source.
+Software engineer with strength in embedded software architecture and development along with consistent experience in the automotive industry and open-source.

 * embedded software development
 * open-source development and technologies